This is a foreign exchange guide to Vietnam, the Vietnamese Dong currency plus sending VND transfers and travel tips.

 Vietnamese Dong (VND) in the markets

-The interactive chart below shows the USD to VND exchange rate for the previous 3 months with rate alerts for days when the exchange rate moved up or down significantly or for 30 day highs and lows.
+The interactive chart below shows the USD to VND exchange rate and trend for the previous 3 months:

 Travel, Currency and Money saving tips for Vietnam

 Vietnam is one of my favourite places to visit.
 Seems more raw than Thailand but with a fraction of the tourists.
 It is also a wonderfully cheap place to visit.
 Vietnam has only allowed visitors for the last 20 years or so and it has a bit more of a wild feel to it than other countries in the region.
 Vietnam's long-held position as a travel icon is more than deserved.
 In no other country is the collision of Southeast Asia's past, present and future so stark.
 At times, this clash can seem so confronting and confusing as to send even experienced travellers fleeing for the nearest luxury hotel.
 However, just a little preparation will set you up for the trip of a lifetime.

 The local currency is the Dong (VND).
 Although a handful of places will accept payment in US dollars most people would much prefer to be paid in Dong, so it is important to keep a good supply of local currency while travelling in Vietnam.
 Some large stores, hotels and restaurants may accept credit cards but most of them will not!
 Make sure you check beforehand.
 Firstly, any establishment that allows credit card purchases will generally only accept Visa and MasterCard.